 The foam oil breather element absorbs small amounts of liquid to protect sensors within the intake system from damage due to oil ingestion.
+Check the element before each ride.
 Clean or replace the breather element at each engine oil change.
 Clean the element if the snowmobile has been tipped on its left side three times, either during service or while riding, as oil may leak into the element.